billsponsor/Data_Visualization_Portfolio/README.md

 # Government Debt-to-GDP Ratio, EU
 <iframe src="https://data.oecd.org/chart/6Blq" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6Blq" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2020</a></iframe>

+# Government Debt-to-GDP Ratio, Line Grid
+<div class="flourish-embed flourish-chart" data-src="visualisation/8565007"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+# Government Debt-to-GDP Ratio, Interactive World Map
+<div class="flourish-embed flourish-map" data-src="visualisation/8565122"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+In order to best display the country-by-country differences in debt-to-GDP ratios, I composed an interactive world map on Flourish.
+By generating shapes for each country, I was able to display each country as they would appear on a map.
+Furthermore, by stripping the data to the most recent year available (2019), the countries for which data is available are able to be compared.
+The tool I used also allows the user to scroll in and out, meaning that each user can focus their attention on a particular part of the globe if they desire.
+The use of a red gradient based on the ratios also highlights the countries with the higheset debt.
+Given high governmental debt is on the forefront of policy debates not just here in the US but across the globe, thsi graphic allows for easy analysis of all major countries and their respective ratios.
+As more data becomes available, I hope to update the graph.
+Ideally this graphic will allow users to see trends in their country's debt-to-GDP ratio to stay informed on domestic fiscal policy.
+This goal is better accomplished with a world map than a grid of lines because it much clearer to the user.
+I know I would rather find my country on a globe, where the position is familar, than on a grid of ~50 country names/abbreviations.

 # Final Project